Colorado Plateau / Southern Rockies

 Identify this bird by…

-• Large long-tailed sparrow
+• Large long-tailed sparrow with a thick bill

 • Gray body, fairly bright greenish wings and tail, rufous crown, and white throat